orenfromberg/orenfromberg.tech/content/blog/install-golang-securely/index.md

 description: This post will describe how to install golang securely on linux.
 ---

+# Securely installing the Go programming language (golang)

-On Windows and MacOS the golang installers are signed by Google so that the operating systems can verify that they have been published by Google.
+On Windows and MacOS the golang installers are signed so that the operating systems can verify that they have been published by Google.

-However, for linux-based operating systems the binaries are distributed as an archive and their integrity must be checked manually.
+With Linux-based operating systems there are various methods that will depend on the distro you use.
+For example, [Ubuntu offers snap and apt](https://www.cyberciti.biz/faq/how-to-install-gol-ang-on-ubuntu-linux/) to install specific versions of golang.
+Other distros have their own software management tools like [yum](https://medium.com/cloud-security/go-get-go-download-install-8b48a0425717).

+These software managers will let you install certain releases but not all.
+If you want to install a newer or different version of golang from a tarball archive then the integrity must be checked manually.

+# Installing from tarball archive

 The linux installers/archives for various architectures are found on this page [here](https://go.dev/dl/).